 Employee records are not generally subject to the Privacy Act and therefore this policy may not apply to the handling of information about employees by CDCWA.
 For information about our practices relating to employee information, please contact us directly.

-Co3 Contemporary Dance Australia (CDCWA) is a member of the Perth Theatre Trust Tessitura Consortium.
-Perth Theatre Trust is the Tessitura master licence holder and the Consortium consists of member arts organisations who hold individual sub-licenses.
+Co3 Contemporary Dance Australia (CDCWA) is a member of the Arts and Culture Trust Tessitura Consortium.
+The Arts and Culture Trust is the Tessitura master licence holder and the Consortium consists of member arts organisations who hold individual sub-licenses.
 Tessitura is a CRM software used to manage activities in ticketing, fundraising, customer relationship management, and marketing.

 Parties who may have access to personal information